Generic drug: lorlatinib

 - Concomitant use of Lorbrena with fluconazole may increase lorlatinib plasma concentrations, which may increase the incidence and severity of adverse reactions of Lorbrena.
 Avoid concomitant use of Lorbrena with fluconazole.
 If concomitant use cannot be avoided, reduce the Lorbrena dosage.

-Effect Of Lorbrena On Other Drugs
+Effect of Lorbrena on Other Drugs

 Certain CYP3A Substrates